 Fairy knots are special knots that occur when curly hair has split ends.
 Those split ends also curl and wrap around each other, forming a knot on a single strand of hair – as if tied by a fairy.
 Besides constant end-preserving conditioner and satin sleeping caps, regular trims will help prevent inevitable split ends from becoming a nest of fairy knots.

 Speaking of hair protection, don’t forget your sleep ‘dos.
 Anyone’s hair can take damage while they sleep, but curly hair is most likely to form those monstrously huge tangles while you toss and turn on your pillow.
 A simple, loose braided style or a satin cap around your hair while you sleep can help prevent nightmare tangles from occurring while you sleep.

 Finally, keep an eye on your hair if you like to be wind-blown during the day.
 Occasionally shake your fingers through your curls to ensure no major knots are forming.
 If you struggle with knots during the day, carry a spray bottle of detangler leave-in conditioner and a brush in your bag for quick hair repairs to prevent knots before they become tangles.

 For more great hair tips or to discover the right brush at the heart of every hairstyle, explore Spornette today.
-Find your perfect detangling brush and join the Spornette healthy hair community.
+Find your perfect detangling brush, know How to do Perfect Pin Curls, and join the Spornette healthy hair community.